Sustainability: it’s the buzzword of the fashion sector, and it’s easy to see why.

 One such technology is textile recycling, which has come a long way in recent years.
 Just last month Monki, a subsidiary of H&M, launched a collection created entirely through a new hydrothermal recycling process – the ‘Green Machine’ – which claims to be the first to recycle mixed cotton and polyester fibres at scale.

-Reassuringly, the UK Government is creating initiatives to support the adoption of these methods, including a new tax on virgin plastics, which comes into force in 2022.
+Reassuringly, the UK Government is creating initiatives to support the adoption of these methods, including a new tax on virgin plastics, which came into force in 2022.

 So what does the future hold?